m1dm4n/CTF-WriteUp/2023/lactf/README.md

 3. Send the opcode of `DELEGATECALL` and we are done!

 > note1: the leftmost is the highest value in stack

 > note2: `address` is our deployed contract

+> note3: When call a function the EVM read parameters from right to left and then call it so we will need to push in reverse order

 | Opcode name | Stack  |
 | :---:       | :---- |